 Also, grinding early on makes for funny situations.
 You can also skip some early trainers, who then say that you look pretty easy and challenge you, only to find that you have a team of Level 100's.

 In Heart Gold and Soul Silver, the first Pokémon in yout party follows you around on the overworld, outside of its Pokéball.
 This trope approaches Too Dumb to Live levels when Youngster Joey decides to take on you and your Olympus Mon.

 Though since the Pokémon universe runs on Defeat Means Friendship, this trope could arguably be justified as a way of trying to make (powerful) new friends.

 Fallout 2 averts this with the New Reno crime families.
 If you are a made man of a family, the other families will attack you on sight — unless you are wearing a suit of Power Armor, in which case they will treat you with respectful politeness.

 Fallout 3 plays it straight, though.
 No matter how well armed, armored, and guarded by followers you may be, Talon Company or the Regulators (or both if you've been both good and evil) will not hesitate to attack you if you fast travel in certain locations.
-May be somewhat justified in that they are hired guns.
-Played even straighter with one of the Random Encounters, which features what has to be the most suicidal mugger in the entire freaking universe.
+Also with one of the Random Encounters, which features what has to be the most suicidal mugger in the entire freaking universe.
 He will try to rob you with a shotgun that isn't loaded.
 Although finding this guy early in the game would have made sense, being a random encounter means you're far more likely to find him when you've already beaten half the game.
 You have the choice of either turning him into hamburger or telling him to jog on, and you can even point out that his gun isn't loaded, or point out the idiocy of mugging when the average raider just murders their victims for their stuff.
 Seriously, by the end of the game, any time pretty much anyone short of Enclave troops or Super Mutants attacks you would count as this.